SeymourRu/CryptographyAndFilesLabs/README.md

   >"Mathematical foundations of information security and information security" (kind of cryptography~)

 and

   >"Modern methods of information storage and processing"

 ## Way it works ##

-Each task in each homeworke implemented as a separate file.Avaliable tasks will be resolved by Autofac itself at runtime.
+Each task in each homework implemented as a separate file.Avaliable tasks will be resolved by Autofac itself at runtime.
 This can be configured in Programm.cs

 ## Implemented tasks ##